Parliament of Australia: Broadcasting

 Radio broadcasts of parliamentary proceedings began on 10 July 1946.
 They were originally broadcast on Radio National.
 Since August 1994 they have been broadcast on ABC News, a government-owned channel set up specifically for this function.
 It operates 24 hours a day and broadcasts other news items when parliament is not sitting.

 The first televised parliamentary event was the historic 1974 Joint Sitting.
 Regular free-to-air television broadcasts of question time began in August 1990 from the Senate and February 1991 from the House of Representatives.
 Question time from the House of Representatives is televised live, and the Senate question time is recorded and broadcast later that day.
 Other free-to-air televised broadcasts include: the Treasurer's Budget speech and the Leader of the Opposition's reply to the Budget two days later; the opening of Parliament by the governor-general; the swearing-in of governors-general; and addresses to the Parliament by visiting heads of state.

-In 2009, the pay TV company Foxtel launched A-SPAN, now called Sky News Extra, which broadcasts live sittings of the House of Representatives and the Senate, parliamentary committee meetings and political press conferences.
+In 2009, the pay TV company Foxtel launched A-SPAN, now called News24 World, which broadcasts live sittings of the House of Representatives and the Senate, parliamentary committee meetings and political press conferences.

 The Parliament House official website provides free extensive daily proceedings of both chambers as well as committee hearings live on the Internet.